alexrodriguesj/alexrodriguesj.github.io/README.md

 # github_page_portfolio
-ersonal GitHub Pages repository serving as a portfolio to showcase projects, skills, and contributions.
+Personal GitHub Pages repository serving as a portfolio to showcase projects, skills, and contributions.